 There are tons of DIY remedies that might seem to help… for a while.

 Here’s a list of some home remedies that you may be familiar with.
-I was surprised to see that some of these have actually been studied and proven ineffective.
+I was surprised to see that some of these have actually been studied and found to be ineffective.

 Besides being ineffective, here are some other reasons I’m not keen on some of these remedies.